 If you purchased Public IP address before September 2017, you are on the Basic Public IP.

-It is a reserved IP address that is not used in a running deployment.
+It’s a reserved IP address that isn't used in a running deployment.
 We charge a nominal fee (see the pricing table) for unused reserved IP addresses.

-No, there is no charge as long as there is one running virtual machine in a deployment and the reserved IP is within the five included in-use reserved IP addresses.
+No, there is no charge as long as there’s one running virtual machine in a deployment, and the reserved IP is within the five included in-use reserved IP addresses.

 However, the reserved IP address will be charged if all the virtual machines in the deployment are in the stopped-deallocated state.